featured

 Quemuel (he/him)

-For fifteen years, Quemuel has carried a constant reminder of a downhill mountain biking accident that changed his life forever.
+For almost two decades, Quemuel has carried a constant reminder of a downhill mountain biking accident that changed his life forever.
 A spinal cord injury from the accident in his teens left him with a scar along his spine, a testament to the lack of control he had over the events in his life.
 Despite this, Quemuel has found ways to rise above his injury.
 However, the long scar on his back served as a constant reminder of the traumatic accident.
 He currently serves as the Chief Accessibility Officer for the NYC MTA.

 Melvric (he/him)